 For Game of Throne Lovers, head over to Fort Lovrijenac!

 Immediately from the top of the walls, you can see Fort Lovrijenac which provided extra protection of the town from both land and sea and is separate from the rest of the town.
-Many lovers of The Game of Thrones will enjoy a visit to the fort.
+One of the best things to do for nany lovers of The Game of Thrones will be to enjoy a visit to the fort.
 During the summer, it is used as a theater. had it not been so hot, I would have been all over this and wanting to check it out, but we didn’t.

 Take a Boat Tour or Kayak Over to the Island of Lokrum!

 Just 600 meters away from Dubrovnik is the small island of Lokrum.
+Doing a kayak tour or taking the Dubrovnik ferry to the Island of Lokrum is one the most popular things to do in Dubrovnik, but for us, it was just far, far too hot!
 Again, we had every intention of going to this little island as I had heard the island is swarming with wild peacocks.
 Being a peacock lover, I did not want to miss this island.
 But I did.
 All I could think about was going swimming away from all the tourists.
 This little island has a Benedictine monastery which was founded in 1023 as well as palace that was built by Archduke Maximilian of Hapsburg in 1859.